ParAqua-COST/ParAquaSeq_Repository/README.md

   ### Prerequisites
   Before you begin, ensure that you have VSEARCH installed on your system.
 You can download and install VSEARCH from the [VSEARCH GitHub repository.](https://github.com/torognes/vsearch)
   ### Download the VSEARCH dataset
-  Download the provided [VSEARCH fasta file](https://github.com/ParAqua-COST/ParAquaSeq_Repository/blob/main/files/sequences_vsearch.v1.0.fasta) from the repository.
+  Download the provided [VSEARCH fasta file](https://github.com/ParAqua-COST/ParAquaSeq_Repository/blob/main/files/ParAquaSeq_sequences_vsearch.v1.0.fasta) from the repository.
   ### Run a VSEARCH Search
   Once you have downloaded the dataset files, you can run a search against the dataset using VSEARCH.
 Here’s an example of how to perform a search:
   ```shell
   vsearch --usearch_global query_sequence.fasta --db ParAquaSeq_sequences_vsearch.v1.0.fasta --id 0.9 --blast6out results.txt
   ```
-  - usearch_global: Specifies the search mode for global alignment.
+  - **usearch_global**: Specifies the search mode for global alignment.
   - query_seqeunce.fasta: Specifies the query sequence file in FASTA format.
 The file containing the sequences you want to search against the dataset.
-  - db path/ParAquaSeq_sequences_vsearch.v1.0.fasta: Specifies the path to the dataset fasta file.
+  - **db** path/ParAquaSeq_sequences_vsearch.v1.0.fasta: Specifies the path to the dataset fasta file.
-  - id 0.9: Specifies the minimum percentage identity for matches (e.g., 90%).
+  - **id** 0.9: Specifies the minimum percentage identity for matches (e.g., 90%).
-  - blast6out results.txt: Specifies the output file in BLAST tabular format (outfmt 6).
+  - **blast6out** results.txt: Specifies the output file in BLAST tabular format (outfmt 6).

   ```shell
   vsearch --sintax query_sequences.fasta --db path/sequences_vsearch.v1.0.fasta --tabbedout results.sintax --sintax_cutoff 0.8
   ```
+  - **sintax**: Species the search mode for non-Bayesian taxonomy classifier.
-  - sintax query_sequences.fasta: Specifies the query sequence file in FASTA format.
+  - query_sequences.fasta: Specifies the query sequence file in FASTA format.
 The file containing the sequences you want to search against the dataset.
-  - db path/sequences_vsearch.v1.0.fasta: Specifies the path to the dataset fasta file.
+  - **db** path/sequences_vsearch.v1.0.fasta: Specifies the path to the dataset fasta file.
-  - tabbedout results.sintax: Specifies the output file for the SINTAX results in tab-separated format.
+  - **tabbedout** results.sintax: Specifies the output file for the SINTAX results in tab-separated format.
-  - sintax_cutoff 0.8: Specifies the confidence threshold for taxonomic assignment (e.g., 0.8 for 80% confidence).
+  - **sintax_cutoff** 0.8: Specifies the confidence threshold for taxonomic assignment (e.g., 0.8 for 80% confidence).

 </p>
 </details>